theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/gnostic-christianity/part-2/index.md

   footer: "Share your insight using <strong>#TheGnosticKey</strong> and tag <strong>@thegnostickey</strong> — your remembrance may light another’s path."

 glossary:
-  subtitle: "Terms for understanding Christ as the inner Revealer."
+  subtitle: "Decode the hidden language of Christ as the inner Revealer — the mirror of remembrance."
   terms:
     - term: "Christ the Revealer"
       def: "The emanation of the true God who awakens gnosis in souls, not a sacrifice but a mirror of remembrance."